obedAdu-Gyamfi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Task 3, This script counts the number of directories in the path.
 5. Task 4, This script lists environment varibles
 6. Task 5, This script creates a lists all local variables and environment variables, and functions.
+7. Task 6, This script creates a new local variable.